Plant indigenous trees for bees

 If you watch carefully, you'll see that the bees never fly from a lime tree to the Halleria lucida; they are very plant-specific and even put the nectar and pollen from different species in separate areas in the hive.

 Nevertheless they are "generalist foragers" visiting many different plant species; same as we humans should be doing.
-Bees become very weak when kept on a field of monocultures.
+Bees become very weak when kept on fields of monocultures.

 Read more about Halleria lucida from Dr Boomslang[3].
 Google them if you live in the Pretoria area.